CozmaRares/chess/README.md

 generating the moves and synchronizing the associated [FEN](https://www.chess.com/terms/fen-chess) string with the posision of the pieces on the board.

-During the project, I encountered unforeseen obstacles, including:
+During the project, I encountered some unforeseen obstacles, including:

 - CSS struggled to manage overflowing height of the gameplay history, and had to hack my way through with a little JavaScript.
 - Browsers need to connect securely to the game server.
-Initially, I assumed ACM certificate generation and Route 53 configuration were sufficient.
-However, I explored a more complex route involving a load balancer before ultimately relying on nginx.
+Initially, I assumed `ACM` certificate generation and `Route 53` configuration were sufficient.
+However, I explored a more complex route involving a `load balancer` before ultimately relying on `nginx`.

-The project's development relies on a range of technologies. `AWS` provides a dependable infrastructure. `TypeScript` ensures a more error-resistant development process. `ReactJS` facilitates the creation of dynamic user interfaces, with `React Router` simplifying application routing, while `TailwindCSS` enables swift UI styling. `ViteJS` minimizes the initial frontend setup.
-On the backend, `ExpressJS` offers a robust HTTP framework, while `Socket.IO` manages web socket connections.
+The project's development relies on a range of technologies. `AWS` provides a dependable infrastructure. `TypeScript` ensures a more error-resistant development process. `React` facilitates the creation of dynamic user interfaces, with `React Router` simplifying application routing, while `TailwindCSS` enables swift UI styling. `Vite` minimizes the initial frontend setup.
+On the backend, `Express` offers a robust HTTP framework, while `Socket.IO` manages web socket connections.
 Additionally, `Vitest` serves as a rapid testing tool that supports TypeScript out of the box.